What is the best way to pay back taxes?

 The integrated e-file and e-pay debit/credit card option is available through a number of tax preparation software products and tax professionals.
 Here is the list of integrated IRS e-file and e-pay service providers:

-Be warned, both companies have a rate of over 2.35 per cent and also charge a minimum $3.95 convenience fee.
+Be warned, both companies charge a percentage rate and a minimum convenience fee.

 Cash at a Retail Partner